Secura-Organization/Secura/README.md

 | VaultSettings  | user preferences |
 | ViewMode       | 'list' or 'details' |
 | Category       | secret filter categories |

----
-## License

-This README provides a **comprehensive overview** of your project: architecture, features, folder structure, key components, screens, types, and vault backend.

-I can also generate a **shorter, “developer quickstart” version** optimized for new contributors if you want.
-Do you want me to do that?